giantswarm/releases/aws/v11.6.0/README.md

 # :zap: Giant Swarm Release v11.6.0 for AWS :zap:

-This release updates Cert-Manager `1.1.0`.
+This release updates Cert-Manager to `1.1.0` to add support for Route53 using Kiam annotation.

 ## Change details